 KEY, INDICATORS/SECTORS TO WATCH:

 REITs (IYR) had been lagging in response to interest rate worries related to the Fed promise to hike rates multiple times this year.
-The sector tested the $76 level of support and bounced back to resistance and tested, and bounced… The shift in outlook for the Fed on holding rates steady now has shifted money back to the sector.
-We continue to focus on managing our risk and collecting our dividend as this all unfolds.
+The sector tested the $76 level of support and bounced back to resistance and tested, and bounced, and has now cleared the $81 resistance… We continue to focus on managing our risk and collecting our dividend as this all unfolds.
 This is a growth and dividend holding with a 4.2% dividend currently.
 Entry at $75.75.
 Stop $76.25 (adjusted).
 Nice bounce for the week closing above the $81 resistance.
 Looking for the follow through to start the week.
 Moved below the $81 support?
 Watching how the sector responds to the Fed puts pressure on the interest sensitive stocks.

 Gold (GLD) Gold remains in a long-term uptrend with a broad trading range in play the last five months.
 The volatility within the trend is speculation and news driving money.
 The selling was more of the speculation, just as the current buying is on speculation the dollar and the Fed will remain neutral.
 Bounced off support at the $114 level, cleared resistance at the $117.38 mark (entry) and hit the $123 target.
 Stop $124.20 (adjusted).
 Gold miners (GDX) cleared resistance as well at $24.27 and moved higher.
 Entry $23 hit, Stop $24 (adjusted).
 The test back to key support put the exit point now at the $24 level.
 The dollar is key for now.
 The price of gold moves lower as the dollar gains strength and the Fed action.
 Broke the $123.05 support and watching the downside short trade.
-Today’s response to the Fed and weaker dollar.
+Today’s response to the move will be telling.

 Daily Scan Results: